nbd-wtf/cliche/README.md

 In that directory you can have a file called `cliche.conf` that can have the same options that we have specified on [reference.conf](https://github.com/fiatjaf/cliche/blob/master/src/main/resources/reference.conf).
 The settings will default to the ones on `reference.conf`.
 You can also specify the settings as flags like the `cliche.datadir` above and these will take precedence even over `cliche.conf`.

+### Running the native image (no JVM required)

+Download the native image from the [releases page](https://github.com/fiatjaf/cliche/releases) and run it with `./cliche`.
+All the rest is the same as above except it doesn't require a Java Virtual Machine at all (also starts much faster and who knows, maybe it's faster and leaner too but that remains to be proven).

+To pass options just do `./cliche -Dcliche.datadir=etc`.

 ## Usage

 This is an example session with some commands called and asynchronous events being received: